WassimMaj/team_MiaouMiaou/index.md

 {% include bias_n_3b3.html %}

 People tend to pick articles with a <span style="color: lightblue">right</span> bias or no bias more than expected, and less articles with a <span style="color: lightcoral">left</span> bias, no matter what article they come from.
-Do people tend to avoid articles with a <span style="color: lightcoral">left</span>-leaning bias ?
+Do people tend to avoid articles with a <span style="color: lightcoral">left-leaning</span> bias ?
 We cannot say for sure ; other parameters can come into play.
 For example, do articles link to different kind of articles depending on their bias ?
 {: .text-justify}

 {% include boxplot_left.html %}
 {% include boxplot_center.html %}
 {% include boxplot_right.html %}
+{% include coeff_logistic_regression.html %}

 ### Conclusion